micmejia/bible-dump/AMPC/Philippians/Phil 1.md

-It is right _and_ appropriate for me to have this confidence _and_ feel this way about you all, because [^b]you have me in your heart _and_ I hold you in my heart as partakers _and_ sharers, one _and_ all with me, of grace (God's unmerited favor and spiritual blessing).
+It is right _and_ appropriate for me to have this confidence _and_ feel this way about you all, because you have me in your heart _and_ I hold you in my heart as partakers _and_ sharers, one _and_ all with me, of grace (God's unmerited favor and spiritual blessing).
 [This is true] both when I am shut up in prison and when I am out in the defense and confirmation of the good news (the Gospel).